 The CIA exam ensures that candidates have a comprehensive understanding of internal auditing by addressing 3 different components of internal auditing and the related topics.
-In 2019, the latest version of the CIA exam parts will focus on the following content areas:
+The latest version of the CIA exam parts focuses on the following content areas:

 Total amount of testing time varies for each exam part.

 You’ll have 2.5 hours to finish Part 1, and 2 hours each to complete Part 2 and Part 3.

 Once the IIA approves your application into the CIA program, you will have 4 years to meet all the certification requirements, including passing the CIA exam.
 If you don’t pass all 3 parts of the exam within this time, you’ll forfeit your fees and your passed parts.

 Thankfully, you can take the CIA exam whenever your local Pearson VUE testing center is open.
 No testing windows or blackout dates limit CIA exam availability.

 How Hard Is the CIA Exam?

 The CIA exam is passable, but that doesn’t mean it’s easy.
 A few distinct factors indicate how hard the CIA exam is.

 The first clue about the CIA exam difficulty is the CIA exam pass rates.
 The IIA only publishes the global overall CIA exam pass rate once a year.
 So, the most recent CIA exam pass rate was 42%.
 Therefore, the CIA exam pass rates are lower than the CPA Exam pass rates, the CFA exam pass rates, and the CMA exam pass rates.
 This surprising fact proves that the CIA exam isn’t a walk in the park.
 Instead, it’s a challenging test for which you must thoroughly prepare.
 Considering just the pass rates alone, we can see that you can’t take the CIA exam lightly.